 The section of the California Health & Safety Code that lays out the timeline to appeal licensing citations (section 1596.99, among others) says that the licensing agency “shall” notify the facility of its decision on an appeal within a certain number of day.
 Under California law, “shall” means “must.”

 It can be complicated to calculate exactly when CCLD’s deadline would be to respond to your appeal.
-This is because the appeal rights include squishy dates for when the agency can “request” more information, and when you as the provider “may” provide it.
+This is because the “provider appeal rights” includes squishy dates for when the agency can “request” more information, and when you as the provider “may” provide it.
 It is also complicated because the appeal rights use “business days” and not “calendar days.”
 Thus, you must not count weekends and holidays when calculating the deadline.
-(My step-by-step guide to appealing licensing citations includes instructions on exactly how to calculate CCLD’s deadline to respond to your appeal.)

 Roughly speaking, CCLD’s deadline will be about 120 business days after you submit your appeal.